 Basically, they can leave the GRI as reported or reduce it, but they cannot increase prices over the initially-reported GRI value.

 As a result, there’s generally a fair amount of haggling that goes on behind the scenes in the days leading up to a GRI.
 Large freight forwarders will push back against the rate increase, as their customers will generally attribute the price raise to them (there’s a reason many forwarders are reporting a drop in ocean freight profitability).
 Once the large forwarders and enterprise customers finish the negotiation, the smaller forwarders will also try to haggle lower GRIs, albeit with less negotiating power.

 From a cargo owner’s perspective, GRIs can be tricky.
 When they come into effect, they affect all cargo not yet loaded onto a ship, irrespective of when the shipment was booked.
 For example, if a shipment is booked on the 28th at a specific price but only loaded on the 2nd, the GRI would still be applied to that specific shipment.
 In the industry, this is called “vatos” (valid as of time of shipping).
 Most forwarders will take this into account when quoting, or warn their customer that a GRI may be forthcoming.

 GRI Fees, Surcharges & Cost Calculator

 Our freight calculator relies on the world’s largest database of international freight pricing, updated weekly to take into account seasonality and GRIs.

 Simply choose container, box, or pallet shipping, enter your dimensions and weight, and you’ll get an instant estimate of freight shipping costs.

-Importers are wondering whether consecutive GRIs in 2020 will remain the trend through 2021, keeping freight rates and shipping prices high.
+Importers are wondering whether high rates will remain the trend through 2022.

 - Compare quotes and modes